Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition

-During this optimisation, the data feed can come from a live data source, where the model gets feedback from the customer regarding its interpretation of emotion in the customer's voice.
-Feedback can, for example, be implemented by a thumbs up or down button on the customer console.} \TJR{An example application demonstrating the above use case can be found online\footnote{\url{https://rlemotion.cloud.edu.au}}.
-This application consumes recorded audio and infers the emotion from that audio utterance while users are able to provide feedback on the inferred emotion.
-This feedback is used for RL optimisation.}
+During this optimisation, target data are provided as states to the RL algorithm, and the user provides feedback based on the RL output.
+The RL-DA approach employs this feedback to calculate the loss value and optimise the RL model.

+To facilitate effective domain adaptation, the RL-DA approach leverages continuous feedback from the environment.
+This interaction allows the RL agent to refine its emotion recognition predictions based on user or environment-provided feedback, enabling ongoing adaptation to real-world conditions without requiring manual retraining.

+The proposed methodology aims to enhance real-world adaptability of speech emotion recognition by leveraging RL for continuous self-tuning, minimising dependence on labelled data in new domains, and providing consistent, reliable emotion detection across diverse users and environments.

+Our approach leverages a RL agent to play a speech emotion recognition game.
+We initialise the agent's model with a pre-trained SER model, rather than random initialisation.
+During real-world deployment, the agent receives a speech utterance and predicts the embedded emotion.
+The prediction is then validated, and feedback is provided to the RL agent, serving as a reward to guide future predictions.
+This framework also enables someone to deploy a working SER model in a live environment by training on a dataset available at hand rather than waiting for labelled data in the deployed environment.